happner/happn-stats-server/README.md

 That will also have them restart at system reboot provided the docker service itself is configured as such.

-Note: The happn-stats service will silently fail a few times and then succeed when the elasticseach servic e is up.
+Note: The happn-stats service will silently fail a few times and then succeed when the elasticseach service is up.

 ### 3. Debugging